bigaidream-projects/drmad/README.md

 The entry point is [here](https://github.com/bigaidream-projects/drmad/tree/master/hypergrad_lua)

 ## Acknowledgements
 Jie Fu would like to thank Microsoft Azure for Research for providing the computational resources.
 This work is also supported by NUS-Tsinghua Extreme Search (NExT) project.
+NExT research is supported by the National Research Foundation, Prime Minister's Office, Singapore under its IRC@SG Funding Initiative.